 It makes no sense why a person who is being hurt by another would eventually develop the desire to hurt herself.
 Yet somehow, in a strange subconscious twist, I became my own tormentor.
 I’d beat myself up during the day and the parental unit would take over in the evening.
 What makes even less sense is how, even after years of thriving in a loving, nurturing environment, those same dark feelings of worthlessness could float up to the present causing the desire to torment myself again.

-Why am I sharing all of this?
+One of the ways I combat dark emotions is to bring them to light, which is why I am sharing all of this with you today.
+And perhaps…I’m not alone in this dark place?
 Maybe you’re facing a dark place, too.
 Maybe some dreary piece of your past has floated up to the top and is wreaking havoc on your peace.
 Maybe you feel like everyone has it together except you.
-I am sharing all of this to say: YOU’RE NOT ALONE.
+If that is the case, please know: YOU ARE NOT ALONE.
 Not only are you not alone in feeling inadequate, but you don’t have to cope with these feelings alone.
 I didn’t even realize the importance of disclosing my behavior until I confessed to Mr. Smith why I had a bruised arm and sore fingers.
 Immediately, I felt in control again and began to feel grace for myself.

 Even though I still struggle with the deep feelings of worthlessness accrued during those dark years of my youth, I can feel them fade each day that I am surrounded by love.
 Not only that, I believe they have grown even weaker during this whole ordeal.
 Whenever a piece of past pain floats to the surface of our hearts, we have a chance to skim it off.
 Each day I skim layers of that chunk off by choosing to give myself grace.
 Today, I broke a glass, but all I did was roll my eyes and take a deep breath.
 It’s a glass, I broke it, move on.